jasonhamilton/hotwing-cli/tutorial.md

 ...
 ```

-The width is 32.5 inches since we are working with a wing half.
+**Width** - The total width of the half wing.

-The stock leading edge is an allowance for a piece of wood stock that will be glued on the leading edge to give it additional strength.
+**StockLeadingEdge** - The stock leading edge is an allowance for a piece of wood stock that will be glued on the leading edge to give it additional strength.
 This wood will then be sanded by hand to the shape of the airfoil.
 This wing will use a 0.5" x 0.5" piece of stock, so the StockLeadingEdge parameter is set to 0.5.
 You can set this to a lower number if you want some additional allowance, say 0.4".
 The software simply trims the indicated amount from the leading edge of the wing.

-The StockTrailingEdge parameter is similar to StockLeadingEdge, except it is trimmed from the trailing edge instead.
+**StockTrailingEdge** - The StockTrailingEdge parameter is similar to StockLeadingEdge, except it is trimmed from the trailing edge instead.
 Typically you'll use aileron stock here.
 This amount is just measured from the trailing edge - it's up to you to make sure your stock will cover the specified area.

 ![Stock Example 1](https://raw.githubusercontent.com/jasonhamilton/hotwing-cli/master/img/tutorial_stock_1.png)